-The school year is divided into trimesters with report cards issued three times: December, March, and June.
-A 10-minute Report Card Conference with parents will be scheduled for Grades 1-8 in December at the end of the first trimester.

-A standardized testing program approved by the Department of Catholic Schools is used to assess each student's ability compared to local and national norms.

-When student performance appears to indicate the need for a professional referral outside of school, a joint conference with appropriate school personnel and parent or guardian will be arranged.
-The principal will make available to the parent or guardian the names of individuals or agencies that may be able to assist the student in improving learning.
+The school year is based on trimesters with report cards issued in December, March, and June.
+NWEA, a standardized testing program approved by the Diocese of NH, is used to assess abilities of students in Grades 2 - 8 and is compared to grade level and national norms.
+When student performance indicates the need for a professional referral outside of school, a joint conference with appropriate school personnel and parent/guardian will be arranged.